 The term pre-med indicates that you plan to apply to medical school after you earn your bachelor’s degree, but it doesn’t require a specific major.
 Instead, it means taking the necessary medical school prerequisite courses, such as biology and chemistry.
 Some points to consider:

-• As long as you take those courses, you can major in any field of study, from biology to political science to English.
-Of course, choosing a major in the sciences can make it easier to fulfill your prerequisite course load.
-Plus, science courses may equip you with the concepts, vocabulary, and knowledge that will help you do well on the MCAT, the medical school admissions test, and in medical school in the future.
+• As long as you take the prereq courses, you can major in any field of study, from biology to political science to English.
+Of course, choosing a major in the sciences could make it easier to fulfill your prerequisite course load.
+Plus, science courses may equip you with the concepts, vocabulary, and knowledge that could help you do well on the MCAT, the medical school admissions test, and in medical school in the future.

 • If, however, you know you’ll be devoting the rest of your life to the medical field, you may prefer to explore other interests in college, such as the humanities or math.
 Having a degree in a non-sciences field could also potentially help you stand out among the pool of applicants to medical school, especially if it equips you with a unique perspective or experiences.